ska-telescope/developer.skatelescope.org/src/howto/push_branch.rst

 Push code and branch
 ++++++++++++++++++++

-Whe commiting remember to always:
+Whe committing remember to always:

 * Prefix your commit message with the story JIRA ID.
-* This Jira ID, by convention, should be all upper case and followd by "**:**" character
+* This Jira ID, by convention, should be all upper case and followed by "**:**" character

 .. code:: bash